Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

 }
 ```

 Lets take `CustomerQueryBuilder` as an example.
-It makes sure that staff members can get a list of all customers and at the same time other users can only get their own record.
+It makes sure time staff members can get all records and at the same time non-staff users can only get their own record.

 ``` php
 /**